We have a comprehensive network of department, college, campus, and community resources available to support students

 Undergraduate students who are interested in becoming a course assistant can learn more here about the course and the application process.

 Illinois CS has many scholarships, fellowships, and other external funding available to undergraduate and graduate students.
-Visit our Awards Wiki to learn more about these opportunities.
+Visit our Student Award Resources page to learn more about these opportunities.

 The department has a limited amount of funding available to support a variety of professional opportunities.
 Request departmental support or check our awards wiki for other external funding opportunities.

 Campus and College Resources